wrpaape/red_black/README.md

     unused padding will still be added after the `name` field to ensure that `species` begins on an address aligned to `sizeof(int)`.
 As such, the `find` routine above may fail to retrieve "Charley" the cat from `my_pets`.
-    The simple solution is to pass the string-length of entry `name`s as key `length` if there is no need to distinguish `Pet` entries by `species`.
+    If there is no need to distinguish `Pet` entries by `species`, the simple solution is to pass the string length of entry `name`s as their key `length`.
     But if I needed to track "Charley" the frog as well I would need to swap the order of my `Pet` fields and pass `sizeof(pet.species) + strlen(pet.name)` as key `length` to avoid padding bytes, or just `memset(&pet, 0, sizeof(pet))` before